 \subsection{$K=1$: Linear inverse problems}

 The simplest version consists of a model with one layer (i.e., $K=1$) and $\Mod{}=\hS$.
 Recovering $h_1$ from $X$ is a linear inverse problem.
-The data $X$ can be vectorized to form a column vector and the operator $M_1$ simply multiplies the column vector $\hbf_1$ by a fixed (rectangular) matrix.
-Typically, when the linear inverse problem is over-determined, the latter matrix has more rows than columns, the uniqueness of a solution to \eqref{model} depends on the column rank of the matrix and the stable recovery constant depends on the smallest singular value of $M_1$.
+The data $X$ can be vectorized to form a column vector and the operator $M_1$ simply multiplies the column vector $h_1$ by a fixed (rectangular) matrix.
+Typically, when the linear inverse problem is over-determined, the latter matrix has more rows than columns, the uniqueness of a solution to \cref{model} depends on the column rank of the matrix and the stable recovery constant depends on the smallest singular value of $M_1$.

 When the matrix is not full colum rank, the identifiability and stable recovery for this problem has been intensively studied for many constraints $\Mod{}$.
 In particular, for sparsity constraints this is the compressed/compressive sensing problem (see the seminal articles \cite{candes2006robust,donoho2006compressed}).
-Some compressed sensing statements (especially the ones guaranteeing that any minimizer of the $\ell^0$ problem stably recovers the unknown) are special cases ($K=1$) of the statements provided in this paper.
-We will not perform a complete review on compressed sensing but would like to highlight the Null Space Property described in \cite{cohen2009compressed}.
+Some compressed sensing statements (especially the ones guaranteeing that any minimizer of the $\ell^0$ problem stably recovers the unknown problem) are special cases ($K=1$) of the statements provided in this paper.
+We will not give a complete review on compressed sensing but would like to highlight the Null Space Property described in \cite{cohen2009compressed}.
 The fundamental limits of compressed sensing (for a solution of the $\ell^0$ problem) have been analyzed in detail in \cite{bourrier2014fundamental}.

-Although the main novelty of the paper is to investigate stable recovery properties for any $K\geq 1$, we will always specialize the statements made for $K\geq 1$ in the case $K=1$.
-The goal is to illustrate the new statements and to provide a way of comparison with well known results.
+Although the main novelty of the paper is to investigate stable recovery properties for any $K\geq 1$, we specialize the statements made for $K\geq 1$ to the case $K=1$ in order to illustrate the new statements and to provide a way of comparison with well known results.